3.1 Lab Goals

 dev.off()

-Create a basic pie chart for Buffalo.
+Create a pie chart for Buffalo and export it to the folder ‘plot’.

 # Basic pie chart - Buffalo